 Combat exposure and post-deployment reintegration challenges have been shown to present an increased risk for substance use disorders (SUDs) among veterans.
 SUDs can be distressing and dangerous to veterans and their family members.
 Often, veterans struggle with multiple, inter-connected disorders at once.

-Though treatment is available, it can be difficult to find substance abuse care that addresses co-occurring disorders and shows sensitivity to a veteran’s unique experience.
-Here’s what you should keep in mind when you seek out a program for yourself or a loved one in Sacramento.
+Though addiction treatment for veterans is available, it can be difficult to find substance abuse programs that address co-occurring disorders and show sensitivity to a veteran’s unique experience.
+Here’s what you should keep in mind when you seek out a substance abuse program for veterans in Sacramento.

 Separating from family and friends, adapting to a new lifestyle and feeling anxious or uncertain about the future can impact an individual’s physical and mental health.
 This is especially true for active duty or reserve personnel who are deployed and may deal with these high-tension situations by relying on alcohol or prescription drugs.